 1. Make sure you have vision Insurance

 Kids aren’t the only ones online all day.
 Baby Boomers are too and this can have an effect on your eyes that will keep you up at night.
 It may be a good idea to wear blue-blocking glasses when you’re at your computer or reading from your Kindle.
-Swanick makes glasses with blue-light protections that are the most scientifically-validated blue blockers on the market.
+Swanwick makes glasses with blue-light protections that are the most scientifically validated blue blockers on the market.
 Give them a try.

 My optometrist recommends Bausch & Lomb Ocuvite with Lutein as a supplement for eye health.
 It’s a combination of vitamins and nutrients that help prevent macular degeneration by filtering out harmful blue light.
 If you sit in front of a computer for hours it’s also a good idea to take it.
 It contains lutein, zeaxanthin, omega 3’s, DHA & EPA, Vitamins C, E, & Zinc.
-You can get those nutrients from certain foods but you would have to eat a ton of them.
+You can get those nutrients from foods but you would have to eat a lot of it.

 You can damage your eyes even when it’s overcast and snowing.
 And, contrary to what many people believe, the color of the lens doesn’t make a difference when it comes to protecting you from UV rays.
 Amber works just as well as charcoal as long as they have 100% UV protection.

 Good eye care over 50 means wearing quality eyeglasses, contacts (if you wear them), and sunglasses to protect your eyes from the sun.
 That can be costly, and as we get older most of us want to save our money for retirement or to have fun traveling.
 The sites below will give you great bargains on all of your eye care needs.